ajmaurais/peptide_analyzer/README.md

     molecular_formula.read_atom_count_table(ATOM_COUNT_TABLE_PATH)
     ```

-* The functions that you have to implement, in the order they shoud be called from `main.py` are:
+* The functions that you have to implement, in the order they should be called from `main.py` are:
     * `molecular_formula.read_atom_count_table`
     * `molecular_formula.calc_formula`
     * `molecular_formula.format_formula`